+

 Revenue: $29,800,000

-Plot Keyword: new york city, corruption, hippie, police, biography, idealism, based on true story, idealist, money, undercover cop, internal affairs, police corruption, biting, social justice, police vigilantism, questioning, whistleblower, grim, serious, fighting the system, dramatic, tense, intense, sinister, antagonistic, arrogant, callous, disgusted, disheartening, enraged, informative
+Plot Keyword: new york city, corruption, hippie, police, biography, idealism, based on true story, idealist, money, undercover cop, internal affairs, police corruption, biting, social justice, police vigilantism, questioning, whistleblower, grim, serious, cops, fighting the system, dramatic, tense, intense, sinister, antagonistic, arrogant, callous, disgusted, disheartening, enraged, informative

 Al Pacino